 Jump to Sections Below

 Allegheny College Health Agency (ACHA)

-To create a sustainable culture of safety and health at Allegheny College in the midst of the COVID-19 pandemic, the ACHA will be responsible for:
+To create a sustainable culture of safety and health at Allegheny College in the midst of the COVID-19 pandemic, the ACHA will oversee:

 1. Testing the Entire Campus Community

-We will be using antigen testing in three ways:
+We will be using PCR and antigen testing in three ways throughout the semester:

 2. Mitigating Disease Transmission on Campus